jonathancd/travel-journey/README.md

 # ✈️ Travel Journey

 A personal landing page to showcase selected travel highlights — built with **React**, **TailwindCSS**, and powered by **Vite**.
-Inspired by the clean and modern aesthetic of [A'Studio](https://astudio.webflow.io), this project focuses on simplicity, storytelling, and visual immersion.
+This project focuses on simplicity, storytelling, and visual immersion.

 ## 🚀 Features